AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-10-my-9-favorite-video-games-of-all-time.md

 <figure>
 {% include posts/picture.html img="for-honor" alt="Cover art of For Honor." %}
-<figcaption>Partial cover art of For Honor.
-Copyright Ubisoft.</figcaption>
+<figcaption>Season 1 heroes of For Honor.
+Image copyright of Ubisoft.</figcaption>
 </figure>

 I'm a big fan of medieval combat, so it should come as no surprise that this one's on the list.